Advanced Software (return to the homepage)

 Enterprise risk management (ERM) software

-Enterprise risk management (ERM) is a holistic approach to identifying, assessing, and mitigating risks.
-ERMs, also known as risk management information systems, help finance teams to identify and analyse a wide range of threats.
-A good ERM system provides visibility into areas where undesirable risk could originate so that preventative measures can be taken.
+Enterprise risk management is a holistic approach to identify, assess and mitigate risks.
+ERMs, also known as risk management information systems, help finance teams identify and analyse a diverse array of threats while offering visibility into potential risk areas for proactive measures.

 ERM platforms may possess advanced artificial intelligence capabilities, such as data analytics, risk aggregation automation, risk assessment and simulation, natural language processing, and risk reporting.

 While ERM tools are generally regarded as a necessity for many organisations, they are often complemented by more specialised software for managing specific areas.
-Robotics Process Automation (RPA) is one such AI capability that these systems provide to help with managing labour-intensive and repetitive tasks.
+Robotics Process Automation (RPA) is among the AI capabilities these systems offer to streamline labour-intensive and repetitive tasks.

 Governance, risk, and compliance (GRC)

-GRC (which stands for governance, risk management, and compliance) can often be a complicated procedure.
-It is usually controlled by specialised software that combines several solutions into a single overarching framework.
+GRC stands for governance, risk management and compliance.
+It often is a complicated procedure and can be controlled by specialised software that combines several solutions into a single overarching framework.
 This can aid businesses in risk identification and assessment, resource sharing among team members, and the prevention of internal fraud.

 Organisations may implement their GRC strategies more successfully with the aid of a comprehensive approach.
 This entails employing a common framework (rather than disparately housed data silos) and enabling financial risk managers (FRMs) to approach risk identification and assessment with more knowledge.